History Council of Western Australia

 Frank Hurley, NLA, obj-157579632

 Formed in 2003 the History Council of Western Australia is an association dedicated to promoting the study, preservation and use of history in Western Australia.
+It is the peak body representing history in Western Australia.
 Members include local, family and labour history societies, Aboriginal organisations, migrant history associations, professional bodies, museums, libraries and archives, heritage organisations, and universities, as well as other organisations where historical work is undertaken.

-May Day, Union of Australian Women Fremantle, 1963, State Library of WA b006835d
+May Day, Union of Australian Women Fremantle, 1963, State Library of WA b006835d.

 Our membership year runs from 1 July to 30 June.